FredKSchott/snowpack/www/_template/reference/environment-variables.md

   // ...
 ```

 `import.meta.env.MODE` and `import.meta.env.NODE_ENV` are also both set to the current `process.env.NODE_ENV` value, so that you can change app behavior based on dev vs. build.
-The env value is set to `development` during `snowpack dev` and `production` during `snowpack build`.
+The env value is set to `development` during `snowpack dev`, and `production` during `snowpack build`.
 Use this in your application instead of `process.env.NODE_ENV`.

 You can also use environment variables in HTML files.
 All occurrences of `%SNOWPACK_PUBLIC_*%`, `%PUBLIC_URL%`, and `%MODE%` will be replaced at build time.